C4rlosM4tos/HOPE-crypto-ERC20/README.md

 you might need to change the "import" location of some files, but i tried to flatten them out so its all ./filename

-If i can do it, you can do it even better.
+If i can do it, you can do it even faster.